 American Girl "Girl of the Year 2019" Debut - Fairfax

 The American Girl “Girl of the Year” for 2019 makes her debut at this free in-store event.

 Start the New Year with a Groucho, Chico, Harpo double feature at the Aero Theatre.

 Venice Penguin Swim Club Annual Swim - Venice

 You survived 2018.
 See if you can survive this icy swim as well.

 Free Day at The Autry - Griffith Park

-The Autry gets 2018 off to a good start, with free admission during regular museum hours.
-(Be sure to check out the ultra-kid-friendly exhibit Play before its January 7 closing.)
+The Autry gets 2019 off to a good start, with free admission during regular museum hours.

-Little Tokyo rings in the new year Japanese style.
+Little Tokyo welcomes the new year Japanese style.

-As always, there are many more activities listed on our daily events calendar.
-Whatever you choose to do this holiday week, we hope you have a truly auspicious start to 2018 and wish you much joy and endless fun in the months ahead.
+We do have a few more ideas of things open on New Year's Day, and as always, there are many more activities listed on our daily events calendar.
+Whatever you choose to do this holiday week, we hope you have a truly auspicious start to 2019 and wish you much joy and endless fun in the months ahead.
 Happy New Year, everyone!